-The Bank's Board and Senior Management are committed to establishing a positive risk intelligent culture where everyone understands the approach to risk, takes personal responsibility to manage risk and ensure fair customer outcomes in everything they do.
-Transparency of risk reporting and effective, open challenge is strongly encouraged which is in direct alignment with Triodos values.
-Risk Culture is therefore a key component that supports application of our RMF.
+The Bank's Board and Senior Management are committed to establishing a positive risk intelligent culture, where everyone understands the approach to risk, takes personal responsibility to manage risk, and ensures fair customer outcomes in everything they do.
+Transparency of risk reporting and effective, open challenge is strongly encouraged which is in direct alignment with Triodos Bank values.
+Risk Culture is therefore a key component of the Bank's RMF.

-Risk appetite
+Risk Appetite

-The Bank defines Risk Appetite as "the aggregate level and types of risk Triodos Bank UK is willing to assume within its currently available risk capacity to achieve its strategic objectives and business plan.".
+The Bank defines Risk Appetite as "the aggregate level and types of risk Triodos Bank UK is willing to assume within its currently available risk capacity to achieve its strategic objectives and business plan".

 The Risk Appetite documents the settings for effective management of risks identified that might endanger the Bank's strategic goals, and which the RMF needs to manage too.
-Risk Appetite is set for each Primary Risk by the Bank Board and is articulated within the Risk Appetite Statement through a mix of qualitative and quantitative statements and measures expressed relative to earnings, capital, liquidity and risk types.
-It also addresses risks that are more difficult to quantify such as reputation and conduct risk.
+Risk Appetite is set for each Primary Risk by the Bank Board and is articulated through a mix of qualitative and quantitative statements and measures.
+In addition to the Primary Risks, a Risk Appetite Statement is also maintained for Climate Change risk.